RECONSIDERING “FORWARD AND UP”

 This limited conception of “forward and up” which ascribes it primarily, or only, to an upright relationship to the ground (or to a seat) could also be a reason why many people see the Technique as advocating a “right position” or “alignment” that you try to maintain in whatever you do—the visible result of which is so often scoffed at by those who find many Alexander students, trainees, and teachers seeming merely to be holding themselves “straight” all the time.

 One way around this “blind spot” created by viewing human balance and functioning only from the upright perspective could be for us to start using a more exact anatomical wording by replacing “forward and up” with “anterior and superior.”
-“Anterior and superior” can be, of course, applicable to whatever position we’re in and within whatever degree of gravitational force we’re operating.
+“Anterior and superior” can be, of course, applicable to whatever position we’re in and within whatever degree of gravitational force we’re operating—considering that some of us may actually travel to outer space.
 This more accurate wording also lets us consider the usefulness of directing our Primary Control by those of us who can’t stand or sit in the upright—even by those who can’t move at all—and therefore may never be in a "position" in which they can let their head “fall forward from the top of their spine.”

 *This may have been the case in 1966, but it's not hard to imagine that more people going into the armed services in more recent years—particularly those joining musical units such as the one I served in—have had some experience of the Alexander Technique because it has been taught so much more widely (2014).